Raymond T. Odierno

 Raymond Thomas Odierno /oʊdiˈɛərnoʊ/ (8 September 1954 – 8 October 2021) was an American military officer who served as a four-star general of the United States Army and as the 38th chief of staff of the Army.
 Prior to his service as chief of staff, Odierno commanded United States Joint Forces Command from October 2010 until its disestablishment in August 2011.
-He served as Commanding General, United States Forces – Iraq and its predecessor, Multi-National Force – Iraq, from September 2008 through September 2010.
+He served as Commanding General, United States Forces – Iraq and its predecessor, Multi-National Force – Iraq, from September 2008 to September 2010.

 Early life and education

 Raymond Thomas Odierno, of Italian descent, was born on 8 September 1954 in Dover, New Jersey, the son of Helen and Raymond J. Odierno.
-He grew up in Rockaway, New Jersey, and attended Morris Hills High School, graduating in 1972, followed by the United States Military Academy at West Point, where he graduated in June 1976 with a Bachelor of Science degree.
+He grew up in Rockaway, New Jersey, and attended Morris Hills High School, graduating in 1972.

+He attended the United States Military Academy at West Point, where he graduated in June 1976 with a Bachelor of Science degree.
 He later received a Master of Science degree in nuclear effects engineering from North Carolina State University and a Master of Arts degree in national security and strategy from the Naval War College.

 Career

-Odierno was commissioned as an officer upon his graduation from West Point in 1976.
+In 1976, Odierno was commissioned as an officer upon his graduation from West Point.
 Over his career, he was stationed in Germany, Saudi Arabia, the Balkans, and the US.

 Iraq War

 Odierno served three tours in Iraq between 2003 and 2010.
 He commanded the 4th Infantry Division during the 2003 US-led invasion of Iraq, with headquarters at Tikrit.
 According to Thomas E. Ricks, the Division employed aggressive tactics under his leadership; according to a 2008 profile of Odierno in The Guardian, the Division followed an "iron-fist strategy" under his command.
 Odierno replaced Peter W. Chiarelli as commander of Multi-National Corps – Iraq in 2006.

 As commander, Odierno promoted the Iraq War troop surge of 2007 as an alternative to the then-prevailing military strategy.
 His tactics as commander were less "confrontational" than those he had employed as commander of the 4th Infantry Division.
 Odierno oversaw the surge from December 2006 to March 2008.

 In September 2008, Odierno took over from David Petraeus as commander of US forces in Iraq.
 According to then-Secretary of Defense Robert Gates, Odierno's experience as commander during the surge suited him to succeed Petraeus.
-Later that year, Odierno announced a "subtle shift" in US military operations in Iraq, whereby the United States would seek the approval of Iraq's government before engaging in combat.
+Later in 2008, Odierno announced a "subtle shift" in US military operations in Iraq, whereby the United States would seek the approval of Iraq's government before engaging in combat.